joafz/Dice-App/README.md

 # Dice-App
-A Dice App in iOS
+A Dice App in Swift